Veridian Dynamics: Right and Wrong. It means something. We just don't know what.

 High Heel-Face Turn: Veronica often uses her position to undermine company efforts when they negatively impact her underlings (as she likes to call them; except for Ted the use of the word "friends" is alien to her).
 On the other hand, she doesn't like it when people take her toys (and her employees count) and losing them makes her look weak, so many examples are debatable.
 Saving Ted's job, definitely isn't though.

-Hollywood Silencer: Veronica keeps a silenced pistol in her office for stress relief that when fired makes a light *Thwip* sound.
+Hollywood Silencer: Veronica keeps a silenced pistol in her office for stress relief (shooting the furniture) that when fired makes a light *Thwip* sound.
 It is implied that she does this frequently without anyone noticing.

 Human Popsicle: Veridian attempts to freeze Phil for a year.
 It only lasts a day before the machine that froze him malfunctions (thanks to clumsy workmen knocking the pod over).
 Phil ends up suffering the side effect of screaming uncontrollably at inopportune moments.